pragmint/open-practices/practices/clean-git-history.md

 The timing and size of commits are critical; too few can obscure the project's evolution by combining unrelated changes, while too many can over-complicate the history.
 Finding a rhythm that maintains clarity without sacrificing detail is key.

 ### Squashing Commits
-Squashing can streamline history but may also conceal important development steps and rationales if overused.
+Squashing can simplify history but may also conceal important development steps and rationales if overused.
 It's vital to use this technique judiciously to maintain a balance between a clean history and preserving the context of changes.

 ### Force Pushing
 Using force push, especially after rebasing, can keep the history neat but risks disrupting others' work on shared branches.
 It's a powerful tool that requires careful consideration and communication when used.